ozzgn/Vue-Wireframe-Showcase-Framework/README.md

 # Vue-Wireframe-Showcase-Framework
 A Vue user interface designed to display wireframes to clients.
 With the intention in mind to implement the content into a CMS of any kind such as Episerver, Sitecore, Wordpress.

-This framework was intended to help front end developers of all skill levels to showcase their user interfacees and website designs.
+This is a Vuejs framework for front end developers of all skill levels.
+It helps develop faster and efficient user interfaces.
+It's a work in progress that will evolve as projects demand new functionality.
+The navigational menu allows the quick change of interfaces

 (Work in progress)

-# Read Me
-This is a Vuejs framework for front end developers.
-It helps develop faster and efficient user interfaces.
-It's a work in progress that will evolve as projects demand new functionality

 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.
 Please make sure to update tests as appropriate.

 ## TO DO:
 - Solve bug with submenu